Teaching Kids with Video Modeling

-Video modeling (VM) is the main teaching method used in the Speech Blubs app.
+Feb 14, 2022 Video modeling (VM) is the main teaching method used in the Speech Blubs app.
 This blog will explain what it is, why it works, and if there is science that supports its use.

 Video modeling (VM) is a relatively recent phenomenon in teaching.
-A study by Creer and Miklich (1970) is believed to be the first to explore its use.
+Creer and Miklich’s study (1970) was the first to explore its use (we think).
 The website researchautism.net reports that “The first reported evidence for the use of video modeling as a treatment for a child with autism spectrum disorder was reported in 1982 by Steinborn and Knapp.
-They used a behavioral training program and a classroom-based model of a traffic environment in order to teach a child on the autism spectrum pedestrian skills.”
+They used a behavioral training program and a classroom-based model of a traffic environment to teach a child on the autism spectrum pedestrian skills.”

 The Harvard University journal, Science in the News published “in 1992, a team of neuroscientists led by Giacomo Rizzolatti . . . monitored the activity of neurons, the cells that constitute the smallest processing units of the brain, analogous to microchips in computers . . .
 Rizzolatti’s team, examining neurons . . . expected to find neurons that fired specifically when the monkey performed particular actions, such as reaching for or grabbing something . . . some of these neurons also fired when the monkey observed an experimenter performing the same action (in this case, bringing food to one’s mouth).
 In short: these neurons fired both when monkey see, and when monkey do.”

-This same article reports that “they probably play a role in enabling imitation, given that there must be some mechanism in the brain that converts an observed action to a series of muscle commands.”
-This was just the beginning of using mirror neurons to teach kids.
+This article also says “they probably play a role in enabling imitation, given that there must be some mechanism in the brain that converts an observed action to a series of muscle commands.”

-The app goes one step further, and uses peer video modeling, where a child models behaviors or skills, like turn-taking, saying good morning, or brushing hair.
-Other skills that are common in speech therapy sessions include communication, social, behaviour, daily living, and play skills.
+The app goes one step further and uses peer video modeling.
+Here a child models behaviors or skills like turn-taking, saying good morning, or brushing hair.
+Other skills that are common in speech therapy sessions include communication, social, behavior, daily living, and play skills.
 The child watches the peer in the video and then copies the behavior.
-The goal is for the child to improve that behavior or skill so they have the confidence to perform it in real life.
+The goal is the child improves that behavior or skill to have the confidence to perform it in real life.

-Speech Blubs uses kid “experts” (or peers) to model behaviors.
-This is because studies show that kids learn faster when using peer video modeling than when they see those same behaviors modeled by therapists in a therapy session (Charlop-Christy, Le, & Freeman, 2000).
+Speech Blubs uses kid “experts” (or peers) to model behaviors because studies show that kids learn faster when using peer video modeling than when they see those same behaviors modeled by therapists in a therapy session (Charlop-Christy, Le, & Freeman, 2000).
 There’s just something more appealing and memorable about seeing other kids perform the behaviors that make kids improve faster.
 Speech Blubs uses this method in all of its activities and games.

 Studies show that kids learn faster when using peer video modeling.

-To give more proof of the importance of video modeling, (Seok et al., 2018) concluded that “overall, an analysis of the eight studies revealed that VM can have a positive and significant effect” and that “. . . these findings suggest that VM is an effective evidence-based practice for students with emotional and behavioral disorders (EBD).”
+On the importance of video modeling, (Seok et al., 2018) concluded that “overall, an analysis of the eight studies revealed that VM can have a positive and significant effect” and that “. . . these findings suggest that VM is an effective evidence-based practice for students with emotional and behavioral disorders (EBD).”

-Video modeling has become so popular that publishing companies are beating the bushes to find and publish the latest studies, including: “Using an iPad-based Video Modeling Package to Teach Numeracy Skills to a Child with an ASD.”
-If you click this link you will find an entire list of titles about VM, and that’s just one publisher!
+Video modeling has become so popular that publishing companies are working hard to find and publish the latest studies.
+Check out: “Using an iPad-based Video Modeling Package to Teach Numeracy Skills to a Child with an ASD.”